- Fantastic Team

 - Get out your steam iron and fill it up with water.
 Next, place it on the highest heat setting and wait for the appliance to reach the right temperature.
 After the iron is ready, apply steam to the area.
 Make sure to hold the appliance at a reasonable distance (around 10 to 15cm).
 Continue to steam the dented parts until the fibres get wet and hot.
 Don’t stick the iron directly on the carpet.

-- After you’ve moistened the area, let it dry overnight and ruffle the fibres in the morning to restore their initial shape.
+- Let it dry.
+After you’ve moistened the area, let it dry overnight and ruffle the fibres in the morning to restore their initial shape.

 If you don’t own a steam iron, don’t worry.
 Here is what to do: